Canine Elbow Dysplasia and Fragmented Ulnar Coronoid Process (FCP) in Dogs: A Comprehensive Guide

 2. Rottweilers

-Rottweilers are also susceptible to elbow dysplasia.
-Similar to the Labrador Retriever, this is due to their genetic makeup as well as their size and weight, which can lead to increased stress on the joints.
+Rottweiler are also susceptible to Ellbogendysplasia.
+Similar to the Labrador Retriever, this is due to its genetic predisposition as well as its size and weight, which can lead to an increased stress on the joints.

 3. Saint Bernard

-St. Bernards are a large and heavy breed of dog that is prone to a number of joint problems, including elbow dysplasia.
-Their rapid growth and large weight can increase stress on joints and increase the risk of elbow dysplasia.
+Bernhardiner are a large and heavy dog breed that is susceptible to a number of joint problems, including ellbogendysplasia.
+Their fast growth and great weight can increase the stress on the joints and increase the risk of elbow dysplasia.

 4. German Shepherds

-German Shepherds are another breed commonly affected by elbow dysplasia.
-In this breed, the disease can be related to genetic factors, as well as to the body structure and the way these dogs are exercised and stressed.
+German shepherds are another breed that is often affected by Ellbogendysplasia.
+In this breed, the disease can be related to genetic factors, as well as with the body structure and the way in which these dogs are moved and stressed.

 5. Golden Retrievers

-Golden Retrievers are also prone to elbow dysplasia, primarily due to their genetic predisposition.
-The size and weight of the breed can also play a role here.
+Golden retriever are also susceptible to elbog dysplasia, especially because of their genetic disposition.
+Here too, the size and weight of the breed can play a role.

 6. Newfoundland